 Are we to suppose that the faculty of the College of Liberal Arts and Sciences collectively upholds this view, with its declared purpose of eliminating all "socially constructed differences" that "create and sustain inequality?"
 If so, we should have seen a mass resignation by this point, since by far the most salient socially constructed difference conducive to inequality on a university campus is the difference between faculty members and students-which is easily de-constructed by the faculty members resigning their positions.

-But, of course, that’s not what the statement really means.
 The Diversity Committee wasn’t intent on eliminating inequality based on social differences.
 It was intent on imposing a socially constructed inequality of its own-one between faculty members who uphold a fashionable identity-politics critique of the United States, and those who demur from that critique.
 At bottom, the diversity definition, like the diversity policy as a whole, is a grab for political power by a particular faction.

 And that’s why that collective pronoun testifies to something nasty.
 It speaks of the dean’s will to power and her disdain for those who hold differing views.